Chuckatuck

 Henry Pruden Farm Home

 The new house, built in approximately 1900, had no plumbing or central heating.
-Each room had a fireplace flush with the wall, and the chimneys were built on the outside of the house.
+Each room had a fireplace flush with the wall, and the chimneys were built outside the house.
 There were small porches on the front and back of the house.
-The porch facing the Chuckatuck Creek was decorated with lots of curlicues and gingerbread trim, and the porch facing the lane was plain.
-The house was constructed of pegs and square headnails, the walls were lathened with mud between the slats, covered with rough horsehair plaster.
+The porch facing the Chuckatuck Creek was decorated with numerous curlicues and gingerbread trim, while the porch facing the lane was plain.
+The house was constructed of pegs and square-headed nails; the walls were lathened with mud between the slats and covered with rough horsehair plaster.
 The stairs were narrow and steep.

 The outside of the house was covered with broad, rough wood planks.
 The windows were classic six-on-six, which did not fit well.
 The roof was tin.
 At some point, a breezeway was built between the house and the kitchen.
 A pantry was added to the kitchen, and the front porch was extended across the kitchen.
 Later, the breezeway was enclosed, and the room was used as a dining room.

 Henry’s daughter, Ethel, and her husband, Stanley, moved into the farmhouse in 1916 after the death of her father and mother.
 Stanley took over the farm.
 Their children, Wilson and Vernell, were both born there.
 The old house fell into disrepair during the depression.
-When Wilson Pruden married in 1946, he renovated the house and moved back in 1947 with his wife and mother.
-In 1946, electricity came to the farm, and the dining room was made into a bathroom with indoor plumbing.
+When Wilson Pruden married in 1946, he renovated the house and moved back in with his wife and mother in 1947.
+In 1946, electricity was introduced to the farm, and the dining room was converted into a bathroom with indoor plumbing.
 An electric heater, a sink with running water, and a gas cook stove were put in the kitchen.
 Ethel stayed on the farm until 1953, when she permanently moved back to Norfolk with her daughter.
 Ethel died in 1958.

-The house had sheltered four generations of Prudens before it was sold with the farm in 1966 to Dr. Louis Waters.
-Dr. Waters made the kitchen larger and added a bedroom and bath.
+The house had sheltered four generations of Prudens before it was sold, along with the farm, in 1966 to Dr. Louis Waters.
+Dr. Waters expanded the kitchen, added a bedroom, and created a bathroom.
 His son, Louis Waters, Jr., and his wife, Debbie, now own the home.
-In 2010, they made extensive renovations, including a large great room, gourmet kitchen, and spa bathroom.
+In 2010, they undertook extensive renovations, including a large great room, a gourmet kitchen, and a spa bathroom.

 Deborah Pruden Powell